angular/angular/adev/src/content/guide/http/making-requests.md

 `HttpClient` has methods corresponding to the different HTTP verbs used to make requests, both to load data and to apply mutations on the server.
 Each method returns an [RxJS `Observable`](https://rxjs.dev/guide/observable) which, when subscribed, sends the request and then emits the results when the server responds.

-Note: `Observable`s created by `HttpClient` may be subscribed any number of times and will make a new backend request for each subscription.
+NOTE: `Observable`s created by `HttpClient` may be subscribed any number of times and will make a new backend request for each subscription.

 Through an options object passed to the request method, various properties of the request and the returned response type can be adjusted.